Android-Device-Development/LineageOS-Releases/README.md

 1. What's different from official builds?

    - I'm adding few things here and there that I need and which you can check in the changelogs.
-   - The builds are built with different and much better and optimized device, vendor and kernel trees.
+   - The builds are built with different and much better optimized device, vendor and kernel trees.

 2. Does it support Over-the-Air updates?